necolo/ControlBox/README.md

 min | the minimum value of the rangebox | -10 max | the maximum value of the rangebox | 10 step | the value's granularity | 0.01
-initValue | the value before u change the rangebox |
+default | the value before u change the rangebox |
 turnBtn | add adjust buttons | undefined

 **notes:**